luispabon/high-scores/README.md

 # How to run

-  * Install docker in your computer
+  * Install docker in your computer.
+You'll need Windows 10 pro if you're on windows.
+If you got something else, install `vagrant` and `virtualbox` and let me know to prepare you a way to run this.
   * Install git in your computer
   * Clone https://github.com/luispabon/high-scores
   * Open a terminal and CD to the project folder